aantoniadis/distributed-tracing-demo/README.md

 Note:

-This works in every Spring application, it doesn't have to be spring-boot.
+This works in every Spring application, it does not have to be spring-boot.

 More info: